 Be it for food processing companies committed to sourcing locally or for agribusinesses that strive to export domestically-produced commodities to international markets, producers can increase their marketability by employing traceability in agriculture.
 The information collected helps verify their product’s quality.
 This information is particularly beneficial when consumers opt for a product for its distinct qualities, such as its geographical indications (GI), sustainable/ethical production, its organic nature, or because it is a non-genetically modified food.

 Several enterprises are identifying the role of traceability systems in supporting their mission to achieve sustainable development goals.
 At its core, the traceable information associated with each individually-labeled product can guarantee that the product was produced, packaged, and distributed sustainably.

-End-to-End Traceability in Agriculture- Empowering Agri-Food Supply Chains to achieve their full potential
+Farm to Fork- Empowering Agri-Food Supply Chains to achieve their full traceability potential